lurchmath/cust-parse-test/plan.md

       text between them) as many times as necessary to handle the extras.

 Polishing:
- - Change the JSON in latex-notation.js so that it doesn't have `{name,notation}` pairs, but `{concept,notation}` pairs, which is much clearer.
  - Add the capability of asking for all possible parsings, rather than just getting the first one.
     - Run tests on this, especially anywhere the test suite mentioned